 -

-Facilitation: creating community-based models/tools and providing implementation support
+Facilitating through creating community-based models/tools and enabling and empowering stakeholders for implementation

 -